gregmamoyac/Gregrep-Overlord-DFIR-App/README.md

 (findings scored by severity), and alert-scenario presets (pre-mapped to EDR alert types) — in a single script with zero dependencies.

-Inspired by the forensic coverage philosophy of [Eric Zimmerman's Tools](https://ericzimmerman.github.io/) and the collection architecture of [KAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape).
-Event log hunting concepts were informed by [DeepBlueCLI](https://github.com/sans-holiday/DeepBlueCLI) by Eric Conrad and the SANS community.
-No code from any of these projects was used.
 ---

 ## What It Is